JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 }
 ```

 Again, create the `options.html` page in the project folder.
-After reloading the extension (with the reload button on the extension’s card), you should now see a “Inspect views background page” link.
-Clicking this won’t do anything, but it’s presence confirms your background script earlier has been registered successfully!
+After reloading the extension (with the reload button on the extension's card), you should now see a "Inspect views background page" link.
+Clicking this won't do anything, but it's presence confirms your background script earlier has been registered successfully!

 [![](/wp-content/uploads/2018/12/extensionbackground.png)](/wp-content/uploads/2018/12/extensionbackground.png)

-We’re also going to need permissions for storage (for preferences) and history (for deleting entries), so add the following into the manifest too:
+We're also going to need permissions for storage (for preferences) and history (for deleting entries), so add the following into the manifest too:

 ```
 "permissions": ["history", "storage"],